hla-dev/hlaprogramming-gitbook/introduction.md

 - Java code
 - API discussion

-The core chapter of this book only present C++ and Java code since these are the only languages that have defined APIs witihn the HLA Interface Specification.
+The core chapters of this book only present C++ and Java code since these are the only languages that have defined APIs witihn the HLA Interface Specification.
 I am interested in developing APIs in other languages and appendices for each language will appear in due course.

 To actually experience the code in this book you will need software that actually implements the APIs.
 This software is known as a Runtime Infrastructure